maxdemaio/splist/readme.md

 ## TODO

 - handle when topTracks or topArtists are empty (display - "not enough data")
-- clickable items in splist that lead back to artist/track
 - blue heart for manpreeet
 - hover stuff and logic for heart like vercel.lol
 - get some OG stuff going like wtf